methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-27-pfsense-snort-logstash.md

 ---
   title: PFSense Snort Logstash
   date: 2014-10-27
+excerpt: "I have been working on getting some detailed logging from Snort logs generated through PFSense and thought I would share them.
+This can also be..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been working on getting some detailed logging from Snort logs generated through PFSense and thought I would share them.
 This can also